mariobgallardo/house_rocket_project/README.md

 Our data has been obtained through the link bellow: https://www.kaggle.com/harlfoxem/housesalesprediction

 This dataset shows all properties available to purchase.
-Check bellow to see some attributes and it's mean:
+Check bellow to see some attribute's description:

 | FEATURE       | DESCRIPTION                                                                      |
 | ------------- |:--------------------------------------------------------------------------------:|